sergigon1979/cleanoutbound/docs/posts/parasitic-sales.md

 Once you spot the pattern, hanging up is not only perfectly reasonable — it’s an act of self-protection.
 Your attention and goodwill are finite, and the system is designed to spend them.
 You’re under no obligation to feed it.

-**Here’s what I can’t square**

-To the people who design these systems: if ethics don’t move you, try economics.
-How can a company spend millions polishing its brand and, in the same quarter, grind it down with tactics that make people less likely to ever pick up again?

-Every unwanted call trains us to disengage faster — not just from you, but from anyone who sounds like you. **That’s conversion today at the cost of trust tomorrow.**